fxos-components/serviceworkerware/README.md

 ```
 It saves the content in the default cache.

 * SimpleOfflineCache: will serve the contents of the default cache.
-Right now if it cannot find an element in the cache will perform a fetch and will save it to the cache.
+Right now if it cannot find an element in the cache, it will perform a fetch and will save it to the cache.
 (TODO: this should be configurable ;P)

 ### More examples of middleware